infor-design/ids-foundation/README.md

 ### Using the Tokens

+#### Code

-At the moment, we have Sass files for the tokens, provided as CSS variables.
+Sass files for the tokens are provided as CSS variables.
 We may provide other formats as needed.

 To use the components:

 1. Take the core and semantic tokens from [/ids-foundation](https://github.com/infor-design/ids-foundation/tree/main/tokens/theme-soho).
 View [component tokens](https://github.com/infor-design/enterprise-wc/tree/main/src/themes/default) in @infor-design/enterprise-wc.
 2. Use the [npm package](https://www.npmjs.com/package/ids-foundation).

+#### Design

+Semantic tokens can be manually applied in Figma by adding the [IDS Design Tokens](https://www.figma.com/design/7xMSXwCpK3eq4uGqkDDDav/IDS-Design-Tokens?m=auto&node-id=16%3A396&t=VDCzgpqVzBEcmjt5-1) library.
+Tokenized Figma components will available in the future.